 Nestled in the heart of the Western Ghats, in the Chikmaglur district of Karnataka, Kudremukh is a beautiful trek across gently rolling green hills and misty valleys.
 The third highest peak in the state at 6,207 ft, the trek is a day’s climb from the base village.

-‘Kudremukh’ literally means ‘horse’s mouth’ in Kannada.
+‘Kudremukh’ literally means ‘horse’s face’ in Kannada.
 The name comes from the distinctive shape of the peak.
 It is a trek of moderate difficulty, and can be accomplished over a weekend.
 The landscape traversed is mostly wide green grasslands, and a few patches of forest.
 The peak is situated in a National Reserve forest.
 If you’re lucky, you may get to see an occasional sambhar deer or peacock.

 - Altitude: 6,207 ft